baetyl/baetyl/doc/us-en/FAQ.md

-This document mainly provides related issues and solutions for OpenEdge deployment and startup in various platforms.
+This document mainly provides related issues and solutions for Baetyl deployment and startup in various platforms.

-**Question 1**: Prompt missing startup dependency configuration item when starting OpenEdge in docker container mode.
+**Question 1**: Prompt missing startup dependency configuration item when starting Baetyl in docker container mode.

 ![Picture](../images/faq/docker-engine-conf-miss.png)

-**Suggested Solution**: As shown in the above picture, OpenEdge startup lacks configuration dependency files, refer to [GitHub-OpenEdge](https://github.com/baidu/openedge) `example` folder(the location is `etc/openedge/openedge.yml`).
+**Suggested Solution**: As shown in the above picture, Baetyl startup lacks configuration dependency files, refer to [GitHub-Baetyl](https://github.com/baetyl/baetyl) `example` folder(the location is `etc/baetyl/baetyl.yml`).

 **Question 2**: Execute the command `docker info` get the following result on Ubuntu/Debian: